shoaibmalek21/FastAPI/README.md

-> FastAPI
+# FastAPI

-FastAPI is a state-of-the-art Python web framework that makes creating reliable REST APIs easier.
+- FastAPI is a state-of-the-art Python web framework that makes creating reliable REST APIs easier.
-We will lead you through the process of creating your first REST API with FastAPI in this easy-to-follow.
+- We will lead you through the process of creating your first REST API with FastAPI in this easy-to-follow.

+> pip install requrement.txt
+> run uvicorn main:app --reload